 While NaiNai is a charming and competent matriarch, many films have dealt with more problematic elders.
 “Hanging Up” has proved to be a perennial, probably because it depicts such a common family dynamic.
 Delia and Nora Ephron wrote the smart, funny script with a true-to-life feel about three sisters struggling to care for a father none of them much like.
 America’s Sweetheart, as Meg Ryan used to be known, bears the brunt of the responsibility, while her sisters swan in and out vacuuming up all the credit.
 The movie moves between memory and reality as Ryan’s character tries to reconcile negative events of the past with the kindness she’s choosing to show in the present.

-If you like your comedy with a little more edge, try “The Savages.”
+For those who like a comedy with a little more edge.
 It’s about a grown brother and sister (Philip Seymour Hoffman and Laura Linney) who are not even on speaking terms with their dad when they get a call demanding that they show up and start taking responsibility for him.
 They have plenty of their own professional and personal issues, but they somehow muddle through the nightmarish sequence of decisions that must be made when a formerly powerful parent suddenly needs round-the-clock assistance.
 As they struggle with guilt and resentment, they console each other: “We’re taking better care of the old man than he ever did of us.”

 If you’re in the mood for a movie about people whose caregiving problems (and solutions) are more dramatic than yours, check out “Robot and Frank.”
 In this movie set in the near future, not only is Dad distant, demented and grumpy; he’s also a career criminal whose definition of “active lifestyle” is not completely legal.
 And when his kids are overwhelmed by his needs, they don’t just enlist professional help—they enlist an electronic servant.
 Hilarity and humanity ensue.
 Susan Sarandon is a beautiful surprise in this film that will remind you that things could always be worse.